PasDeChocolat/HawaiiDataPipeline/README.md

  => [{"year"=>"1900", "rate_per_1000_resident_population"=>"6.7"},...
 ````

-## Catalog Exploration
+## Catalog Search

+This only works for the State of Hawaii datasets.
+This is not implemented for the City of Honolulu.
+We require a "catalog of datasets" for this to work.

-The State of Hawaii provides a lot of metadata for each catalog item.
-You can use the tool to explore this metadata.
+The State of Hawaii provides a lot of datasets.
+You may wish to find a dataset via index or ID lookup.
+Or, you may with to search on name, description, or some other part of the catalog metadata.

 ````ruby
 # Get a catalog item by index: